-When you have a rectangle shape, it means that your bust, waist and hip measurements are almost the same.
-The best styles for you to wear are straight rather than fitted so that they just skim over the waistline.
-In earlier posts, I shared some tips for dressing the apple shape and the pear shape; you can scroll down to read those entries.
+When you have a rectangle shape, your bust, waist, and hip measurements are almost the same.
+The best styles for you to wear are straight rather than fitted so that they skim over the waistline.

 Wearing the silhouettes and proportions that are best for your shape and height will help you to feel more confident.
-Many of us are attending parties, special functions, and other dressy events during this time of year.
-Having a nice jacket that you can throw on over your basics, elevates them to party worthy.
+Many of us attend parties, special functions, and other dressy events during this time of year.
+Having a nice jacket that you can throw on over your basics elevates them to party-worthy.

-A high low jacket hemline is also a good choice for those of us with flat bottoms and short legs.
+A high-low jacket hemline is also a good choice for those of us with flat bottoms and short legs.
 V-necklines help to make us look taller, and they also flatter a roundish face.
-Exposing the wrists and forearms with a three-quarter length sleeve helps to make us look taller and more slender.
+Exposing the wrists and forearms with a three-quarter length sleeve helps us look taller and more slender.

-Many thanks to ShopMyFairLady.com for sending me this beautiful jacket by IC Collection here for this lesson on dressing the rectangle shape.
-For 15% off your entire purchase from My Fair Lady, use the new Coupon Code for December: Holidays.
+Many thanks to ShopMyFairLady.com for sending me this beautiful jacket by IC Collection for this lesson on dressing the rectangle shape.